The Lotus Sūtra

-Having studied all the Buddhist schools in Japan at the time, Nichiren Shonin came to the conclusion that the Lotus Sutra was the teaching from the Buddha's highest teaching, or heart, and that by chanting the Odaimoku (Namu-myoho-renge-kyo or Devotion to the Wonderful Dharma of the Lotus Flower Sutra) all people could attain enlightenment.
+Having studied all the Buddhist schools in Japan at the time, Nichiren Shōnin came to the conclusion that the Lotus Sūtra was the teaching fully revealing the Buddha's highest teaching, or heart, and that by practicing the Lotus Sūtra, by chanting the Odaimoku (Namu-myōhō-renge-kyō or Devotion to the Wonderful Dharma of the Lotus Flower Sūtra), all people could attain enlightenment.

-We believe that the Buddha is eternal as found in the teachings of the Lotus Sutra, and that Buddhism is available and applicable to all people in any time period.
-We believe that Nichiren Shonin was the messenger of the Buddha who has guided us in cultivating our Buddha nature, a quality inherent in all beings.The path to true liberation and happiness is found and discovered through a deep level of faith in the Buddha’s message.
+We believe that the Buddha is eternal and always present, as found in the teachings of the Lotus Sūtra, and that Buddhism is available and applicable to all people in any time period.
+We believe that Nichiren Shōnin was the messenger of the Buddha who can be a guide for us in cultivating our Buddha nature, a quality inherent in all beings.The path to true liberation and happiness is found and discovered through a deep level of faith in the Buddha’s message.

 As part of our daily practice we hold services in the morning and evening.
-In these we chant portions of the Lotus Sutra as well as chanting Odaimoku and offering prayers.
+During these services we chant portions of the Lotus Sūtra as well as chanting Odaimoku and offering prayers.

 "Practice and study to strengthen your faith.
 Without practice and study, Buddhism cannot exist.
 To practice and to study are caused by your faith.
 Follow these yourself and influence others to do the same.
 Even if only a word or a phrase, spread it to others." - Nichiren Shonin.

-More articles can be found in the Newsletter section on the News and Events Page
+More articles from previous Temple Newsletters can be found on the Articles Page.

 If you would like to learn more about Nichiren Shū Buddhism, please visit the Temple.